AngelChloe/17-Computer-Science-for-JavaScript/README.md

 ## Author and Acknowledgements

-Code created by University of Utah Bootcamp, edited by Cindy Chynoweth.
+Created by University of Utah Univerity of Utah Coding Bootcamp Student, Cindy Chynoweth